kkinnear/zprint/doc/reference.md

 parameters for the lists, maps, sets, or vectors will be ignored except for `:indent` (for all of the data types) and `:indent-only-style` (to control hang or flow, only for lists).
+Note that
+`:indent-only?` is ignored when formatting Clojure structures as opposed to formatting source files, since it has no means without explicit newlines.

 ### :respect-bl? _false_